 Acadia National Park Overview

-Below are the 11 best day hikes in Acadia National Park!
-Acadia is made up of 3 regions: Mount Desert Island (MDI), Schoodic Peninsula, and Isle au Haut.
-All of my favorite trails are located on MDI but the other 2 regions are worth the visit as well.
+Acadia National Park is located along the mid-section of the Maine coast.
+The park is made up of 3 regions: Mount Desert Island (MDI), Schoodic Peninsula, and Isle au Haut.
+Acadia’s most popular trails are located on MDI but the other 2 regions are worth the visit as well should time allow.
 Isle au Haut is the only region that cannot be accessed by your vehicle, you’ll have to take the Mail Boat from Stonington.
 It is recommended to go late August to early October as the fall foliage makes the park come alive!
+The 11 best hikes in Acadia National Park are covered in more detail below!

 |Nearest Metro Area||Bangor, ME|